nikimicallef/cinema-booking-system/readme.md

 * Cater for concurrent POST requests (when creating a booking) especially due to data consistency issues.
 * Add functionality for front end to show more data related to the film (description, duration, film banner etc.) and introduce other entries such as Publisher.
 * Add styling in a css file (and remove all styling within the HTML file)
+* Extend the test suite with more unit tests + integration/end-to-end tests